ayanc18/PsycholinguisticCodeMixing/README.md

 3. **Partc_resp_time_v2.py**: This file is the core of entire project.
 It computes the 4 metrics defined of all distinct words and stores it in “avgreaction_dict.txt” and also keeps the translation and transliteration time of each word and each participant in “reaction_time_count1.txt”.
 4. **sortrankList.py**: This file sorts the words on the basis of the 4 metrics and stores them in 4 different files named as “sortedRankedWordByMetric(1/2/3/4).txt”.
 5. **Find_spcorr.py**: This file finds the Spearman Correlation Coefficient between the ranks provided by the baseline paper[1] and the ranks we obtained in the last file above.
 So we get 4 correlation coefficients for the 4 metrics.
 6. **Word2vec_cm.py**: This file represents each word ( both transliterated and translated ) in the form of a vector depending on a particular trend [ Number of people terming it (transliterated / translated) as valid in the particular bucket / total number of people terming it as valid in all buckets ].
-We find out the L2 norm between the 2 versions of the words.
+We find out the L2 norm between the 2 versions of the words.We sort the L2 norm values in descending and ascending order i.e for e.g if the word “well” has the greatest L2 norm value, we rank it 1 in Descending terms and 57 ( since there are 57 words in total ) in Ascending terms.
+We also find the Spearman Correlation Coefficient value between the baseline paper provided ranks and the ranks we obtain using the L2 norm values
+7. **Plot_resp_time_count.py**: This file plots the response time vs. response count for each word.
+Both the transliterated and translated versions are plotted in a single graph for each word.
+The blue curves represent translated word and red curves represent transliterated form of the words.

 The metrics and the format of the files are provided below for clear understandability: